microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/css_selectors.md

 CSS breaks these types of conflicts by using a scoring system.
 At its root level, the following values are applied:

-- element (1 point)
+- Element (1 point)
 - .class (10 points)
 - #id (100 points)

-In a nutshell, the scoring is used to identify how specific of a reference to the item was made.
+In a nutshell, the scoring is used to identify how specific the reference to the item was made.

-So in our example, the class entry of `div` would have a score of **1**, and the class of `header` **10**.
+So, in our example, the class entry of `div` would have a score of **1**, and the class of `header` would have **10**.
 Thus, the color would be red.

 ## Getting more specific

 The three selectors listed above are the most common.
-However, there are [many more selectors](https://www.w3schools.com/cssref/css_selectors.asp) offering you quite a bit of power for identifying specific items in a page.
+However, there are [many more selectors](https://www.w3schools.com/cssref/css_selectors.asp) offering you power over identifying specific items on a page.

-However, even with those three we can still get more specific.
-Here's just a few possibilities
+However, even with those three, we can get more specific.
+Here are just a few possibilities:

 ``` css
 div{